Active Inference and Epistemic Value in Graphical Models: Value Decompositions

-Maximizing opportunity prefers outcomes that are in line with predictions, and simultaneously tries to maximize the precision of state beliefs (Table \ref{tbl:CBFE}), see also \cite[p.~2093]{friston_post_2011}.
-Note that all terms act in unison -- the precision of state beliefs is simultaneously influenced by the risk, which prevents the collapse of the state belief to a point-mass.
+Maximizing confidence prefers outcomes that are in line with predictions, and simultaneously tries to maximize the precision of state beliefs (Table \ref{tbl:CBFE}), see also \cite[p.~2093]{friston_post_2011}.
+Note that all terms act in unison -- the precision of state beliefs is simultaneously influenced by the complexity, which prevents the collapse of the state belief to a point-mass.

 \FloatBarrier